 - [card] Log off - The same as Log out but for Prepaid vouchers.

 - Reject card - The same as Reject but for Prepaid vouchers.

-In case of authentication errors or logging off, the reason can be shown.
+In the case of authentication errors or logging off, the reasons are shown in the radius logs under

-radius/short.log is empty or gives not enough information, Radius server should be set to debug mode.
+radius/short.log is empty or does not provide enough information, the Radius server should be set to debug mode.

-Splynx Radius server consist of 2 daemons – splynx_radd and freeradius.
+The Splynx Radius server consist of 2 daemons – splynx_radd and freeradius.
 Both of them have different debugging and show different information.
-Let’s start with splynx_radd debugging:
+Let’s start with the splynx_radd debugging:

-To enable debug mode of splynx_radd, go to Config / Networking / Radius extended and enable debug into file:
+To enable debug mode of splynx_radd, navigate to Config / Networking / Radius extended and enable debug into the file:

 Then wait few minutes until new settings will be applied.
 Or you can apply new settings immediately if you restart Radius server.
 To restart Radius server use a button at the bottom of the same page (Config / Networking / Radius extended), or enter command in SSH: